 You can also make mini pies like in this Gluten Free Strawberry Pies Recipe.

-Step 1: Add your dry pie crust ingredients to a bowl.
-Whisk to blend them.
-Add in your cold butter and use a pastry blender to cut the butter into the dough.
-You can also use a food processor to do this, but be careful if you use it to not overgrind in your butter.
+Step 1: Add your dry pie crust ingredients to a bowl and whisk to blend them.
+Add your cold butter and use a pastry blender to cut the butter into the dough.
+You can also use a food processor to do this, but be careful not to overgrind the butter.
 You want your mixture to resemble crumbs.

 Step 2: Mix the wet ingredients to form a dough.
 I know it is messy, but I do this step by hand to really mix it in.
 Mixing with a spoon can be misleading because the dough looks dry.
 Mixing with your hands incorporates the moisture better.

 Step 3: Place half of the dough on a piece of wax paper dusted with a little gluten free flour.
-Cover with another piece of wax paper and roll to ¼ inch thickness.
-Remove the top piece of wax paper and place the dough side down over a greased pie tin.
+Cover with another piece of wax paper and roll to 1/4 inch thickness.
+Remove the top piece of wax paper and place the dough side down over a pie tin sprayed with gluten-free baking spray. (*Please note PAM Baking Spray is not gluten-free!)
 Peel off the remaining wax paper.

-Step 5: Add your washed berries to a large bowl.
-Be sure to pat them dry gently to remove extra moisture.
+Step 5: Add the washed berries to a large bowl.
+Pat them dry gently to remove extra moisture.

 Step 6: Add the sugar and tapioca starch in a small bowl.
 Mix well.